v6d-io/v6d/modules/io/python/drivers/io/adaptors/README.rst

 Specifically, we can specify parameters to be passed to the file system, through the `storage_options` parameter.
 `storage_options` is a dict that pass additional keywords to the file system, For instance, we could combine `path` = `hdfs:///path/to/file` with `storage_options` = `{"host": "localhost", "port": 9600}` to read from a HDFS.

+Note that you must encode the `storage_options` by base64 before passing it to the scripts.

-Alternatively, we can encode such information into the path by using methods, such as: `hdfs://<ip>:<port>/path/to/file`.
+Alternatively, we can encode such information into the path, such as: `hdfs://<ip>:<port>/path/to/file`.

-To read from multiple files you can pass a globstring or a list of paths, with the caveat that they must all have the same protocol.
+To read from multiple files you can pass a glob string or a list of paths, with the caveat that they must all have the same protocol.

 Their functionality are described as follows: